+Between the first and sixth centuries AD, the area inhabited by the Kaseng was a center of the Mon-Khmer Funan Kingdom, and then part of the Chenla Kingdom (sixth to eighth centuries).
+Many ruins remain today from that golden area of the Khmer civilization.
 The Kaseng today are animists.
 They have never embraced Buddhism.
 The Kaseng believe spirits can destroy crops, bring sickness and epidemics, and can disguise themselves as people or animals.
 A host of different deities and spirits are appeased, in order to bring peace and prosperity to their community.

 Laos does not provide easy access to Christian workers coming from outside the country.
 The Kaseng are such a small group they may be difficult to find.